 To achieve a rating of Above Satisfactory (3), a faculty member must meet the above School criteria for acceptable teaching quality, as well as demonstrate significant contributions to undergraduate and graduate education.

 A faculty member seeking an above satisfactory performance rating in teaching must provide evidence explaining why their contributions are especially significant.
-Additional evidence of significant contributions in teaching may include winning a school, college, or university teaching award; teaching and mentoring students in the School’s experiential learning programs, e.g., through study abroad courses or special seminars; co-authoring with undergraduate or graduate students or training them as research assistants; publishing nationally prominent publications contributing to teaching in one’s field, such as new articles and/or substantially revised textbooks and articles; publication of research on teaching and learning; obtaining internal or external grant support for improving education; teaching in summer schools; teaching in interdisciplinary programs; teaching in the honors college; or other significant teaching activities.
+Additional evidence of significant contributions in teaching may include RECEIVING AN AVERAGE TEACHING EVALUATION SCORE OF 1.35 OR BETTER ON THE SCHOOL TEACHING ASSESSMENT FORM (TAKING INTO CONSIDERATION THE CAVEATS DESCRIBED ABOVE), winning a school, college, or university teaching award; teaching and mentoring students in the School’s experiential learning programs, e.g., through study abroad courses or special seminars; co-authoring with undergraduate or graduate students or training them as research assistants; publishing nationally prominent publications contributing to teaching in one’s field, such as new articles and/or substantially revised textbooks and articles; publication of research on teaching and learning; obtaining internal or external grant support for improving education; teaching in summer schools; teaching in interdisciplinary programs; teaching in the honors college; or other significant teaching activities.

 A faculty member who does not meet the criteria for satisfactory teaching will receive a rating of unsatisfactory (1).